nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/cFVvgI3Girg/index.md

 ---
 title: Why is the Professional Agile Leadership Essentials course a natural evolution for a product owner
+description: 'A #productowner, especially in #scrum, is often referred to as the CEO of the product.
+Someone tasked with ensuring that the #scrumteam are building the most valuable product for customers, and the most viable product for the organization.'
 date: 2023-07-28T07:00:14Z
 videoId: cFVvgI3Girg
 url: /resources/videos/:slug